fhildeb/lukso-node-guide/docs/guides/hardware-setup/ubuntu-configuration.md

 :::info

-The HTTP proxy and static IP addresses can be configured later together with the router once the node is ready for operation.
+The HTTP proxy and static IP addresses are usually configured later once the node is ready for operation.

 :::

 ![Ubuntu Proxy Setup](/img/guides/hardware-setup/install_06.png)